sidney-eliot/3d-artists-handbook/README.md

 **1.** Download the zip (and unzip) or clone the repository from the [v4 branch](https://github.com/sidney-eliot/3d-artists-handbook/tree/v4) (Click `<> Code` then click `Download ZIP`)<br>

-**2.** Execute the following commands in succession in the repository folder you just downloaded (If you're on Windows you can type `cmd` into the address bar of your file explorer to open a command prompt in that folder):
+**2.** Execute the following commands in succession in the repository folder you just downloaded (If you're on Windows, you can type `cmd` into the address bar of your file explorer to open a command prompt in that folder):

 ```cmd
 npm i